DKFZ-ODCF/example-cwlexec-singularity/README.md

 Note that both calls use the same `lsf.json`.
 We let the cow and the whale say different things, so you we use a a `cowsay.yaml` and a `whalesay.yaml`.

-## Remark

-Consider using Nextflow, which does not rely on an application profile for running Singularity containers.